khralenok/khr-website/README.md

 ### For Vistors

-– Read any posts, comments, and replies
+- Read any posts, comments, and replies
-– Create a user account
+- Create a user account

 ### For Users

-– Like posts
+- Like posts
-– Comment and reply
+- Comment and reply
-– Edit and delete your own comments and replies
+- Edit and delete your own comments and replies
-– Delete your account
+- Delete your account

 ### For Admin

-– Create, edit and delete posts
+- Create, edit, and delete posts
-– Delete any comments and replies
+- Delete any comments and replies

 ## Tech Stack

-– Go
+- Go
-– JavaScript
+- JavaScript
-– PostgreSQL
+- PostgreSQL
-– Nginx
+- Nginx